Azure/azure-iot-sdk-csharp/readme.md

 * [Service SDK samples](./service/Samples)

 ## OS platforms and hardware compatibility
+[ATTN:CONTENT REQUIRED - this whole section is copied from the C SDK, please check requirements.]

 The IoT Hub device SDK for .NET can be used with a broad range of OS platforms and devices.
 [ATTN: CONTENT REQUIRED -- INCLUDE A LIST OF PLATFORMS SUPPORTED BY C# OUT OF BOX]